grafana/opentofu-grafana-example/README.md

 ---

-## Set your Terraform
+## Set your OpenTofu

-You can set Terraform the way you want.
+You can set OpenTofu the way you want.
 If you never did that, here are the steps you can follow:

-1. Install Terraform using the [official documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) for your environment.
+1. Install OpenTofu using the [official documentation](https://opentofu.org/docs/intro/install/) for your environment.
-2. Initialize Terraform by running `terraform init`
+2. Initialize OpenTofu by running `tofu init`

 ## Create a Service Account token for your Grafana